jbflores95/user-and-group-policy/README.md

 <p>
 - Open up DC-1 with Remote Desktop Connection with jane_admin.
 More specifically mydomain.com\jane_admin.
 </p>
 - Now open up PowerShell by going to the Start Menu and typing PowerShell.
-Right-click "Windows PowerShell ISE" and open as Admin.
+Right-click "Windows PowerShell ISE" and open it as an Admin.
 <br />

 <p>